-Qualifications: Bachelor of Commerce (Accounting and Law), Bachelor of Laws (Cum Laude) from the University of the Witwatersrand, Higher Diploma in Tax Law from Johannesburg in the fleet management and leasing industry.
+Qualifications: Bachelor of Commerce (Accounting and Law), Bachelor of Laws (Cum Laude) from the University of the and leasing industry.
 Robbie has overall responsibility for the strategic development of the Group and manages its relationships with financial services partners.
 Previously, Robbie was Managing Director of Nucleus Corporate Finance in South Africa, which he founded in 1999.
 During his time at Nucleus Corporate Finance, Robbie advised South African listed entity Super Group Limited on corporate advisory and strategic projects.
 He also spent a year working with the Operations Director of South African Breweries Limited and practised as a commercial attorney for five years at Werksmans Attorneys in South Africa.